 Let’s start this fine list off with the best one on the list.
 This pair of MIG welding gloves are from Revco – Black Stallion.
 The brand’s been holding a pretty sweet track record, and you will soon find out why.

 Before we get into the details about this product, you can observe that you get to choose from a few different sizes.

-2. Caiman 1878-5 Deerskin Stick Welding Glove
+2. Caiman 1878-5 – Best Stick Welding Gloves

 Another company that proudly represents the welding professionals is Caiman.
 They have been in the game for quite a while now, and you can rely on them to make some great products.
 This one is no exception.

 In fact, you don’t get to choose different sizes at all.
 This might be a bummer to a lot of people, but most wouldn’t care.

 This black and gold color combination is quite common, and you’ve probably seen others rocking this pair before.
 The heat shield patch is comprised of boar hide leather which is another fine material for these gloves.